 I’m a problem solver.
 I jump at the chance to dive into anything complex and dig out the core.
 I can show you why your data is important, insightful or helpful.
-Before starting my own business, I worked as a Graphics Editor for The Wall Street Journal for over six years.
-I then spent more than three years with Siegel+Gale, a worldwide consulting firm.
-I am a data visualization powerhouse; a perfect match for those seeking sophisticated visualizations of financial data, research findings or any other type of qualitative or quantitative data.
+I am a data visualization, information design, powerhouse; a perfect match for those seeking sophisticated visualizations to convey their message.

 My name is Gail Zuniga and I graduated in 1997 from Pratt Institute with a BFA in Communication Design.
 The illustrative expression of ideas has been, by far, the largest part of my life, literally, since I was able to hold a crayon.
 I can not remember a point in my life when I was not drawing.
 As a child, I obsessively drew pictures of horses.
 I sketched mathematical concepts that I found confusing, I entertained my siblings by recreating Calvin and Hobbes cartoons, and later, I painted or sketched as a pathway to understanding the world around me.
 After my years at Pratt, I spent several years as a freelance illustrator.

 Once the dot-com bust indirectly caused illustration jobs to disappear, I looked for a more lucrative form of employment.
 After some wandering, in 2003, I joined the Graphics team at The Wall Street Journal.
 The good folks at The WSJ taught me the importance of communication and teamwork.
 I learned how to differentiate between misleading and informative data sets.
 I worked under tight deadlines and was made to understand charting best practices.
 And I made many, many charts that helped me understand my world.